vijayraavi/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD02_DEMO.md

 12. In ClientReader.cs, in the **RunQueriesAsync** method, confirm that the **EnableCrossPartitionQuery** and **MaxDegreeOfParallelism** options are not commented out, and the **PartitionKey** option is commented out (as in the code shown in step 5 above).

 13. Press F5 to run the application.
 The application will take a couple of minutes to run; it simulates 100 concurrent users, each performing 10 iterations of the workload specified in the **ClientReader** class.
-When it completes, make a note of the **Processing Throughput (in RU/s)** and **Elapsed Time** returned by the application.
+When it completes, make a note of the **Processing Throughput (in RU/s)** (query cost) and **Elapsed Time** returned by the application.

+**Note**: The **Processing Throughput (in RU/s)** figure shows the throughput consumed by the query in RU/s.
+The higher the **Processing Throughput (in RU/s)** value, the greater the cost of the query.

 14. When the application is complete, press any key to close the window.